yahayakenny/spOrtify/README.md

 spOrtify

 ## Project Description
-SpOrtify is a multi-page react application where you can get more information about your premier league teams, favourite players and latest news in the world using the sportsDB API.
+SpOrtify is a multi-page react application where you can get more information about your Premier League teams, favourite players and latest news in the world of sports.
+All information is retrieved from the sportsDB API.

 ## Demo
 ![Screen-Recording-2020-09-04-at-1](https://user-images.githubusercontent.com/63402676/92229684-c1fdc300-eea1-11ea-90f0-ff389dd9a997.gif)